PixelVLA: Advancing Pixel-level Understanding in Vision-Language-Action Model: The Proposed Method

 \subsection{Visuomotor Instruction Tuning Procedure}

 To advance fine-grained pixel-level understanding in VLAs, we propose a novel visuomotor instruction tuning procedure, consisting of a continuous action training stage and a pixel-level understanding enhancement stage.
 Concretely, the first continuous action training stage enables the VLA model to acquire robust continuous action representations from a large mixture of image–text–action datasets.
-In the second stage, pixel-level understanding is explicitly enhanced by adapting the pretrained model on Pixel-160K dataset through LoRA adaptation (\cite{hu2022lora}).
+In the second stage, pixel-level understanding is explicitly enhanced by adapting the pretrained model on Pixel-160K dataset through LoRA adaptation (\cite{hu2022lora,li2025mmt}).
 The following sections elaborate on the key designs of this two-stage training strategy.

 \textbf{Continuous Action Training Stage}.
 Before training, we initialize the vision encoder, the MLP projector, and the LLM backbone in PixelVLA with the pretrained weights of VLAs (\cite{kim2024openvla, black2024pi_0}), which has been trained on the large-scale mixture dataset OXE (\cite{o2024open}).
-In addition, during this stage, the visual prompting encoder and the multiscale pixel-aware encoder of PixelVLA are removed, while all other modules except the continuous action decoder are frozen to preserve the general manipulation knowledge learned in the pretrained VLAs.
+In addition, during this stage, the visual prompt-aware encoder and the multiscale pixel-aware encoder of PixelVLA are removed, while all other modules except the continuous action decoder are frozen to preserve the general manipulation knowledge learned in the pretrained VLAs.
 To directly map the final hidden states of the last layer of LLM to continuous action values, we follow (\cite{zhao2023learning, kim2025fine}) to implement L1 regression to align predicted actions generated by the proposed continuous action decoder with the ground-truth actions.
-Similar to OpenVLA, we uniformly discretize each continuous action representation into 256 bins and normalize each action dimension to the range $[-1, +1]$ for fine-grained action prediction.
+Unlike OpenVLA, which represents actions as discrete tokens by normalizing each action dimension to $[-1, +1]$ and uniformly discretizing it into 256 bins, PixelVLA directly predicts continuous action values, thereby avoiding the loss of fine-grained action details introduced by discretization.
 Furthermore, during this stage, we train PixelVLA on a mixture of Fractal dataset and Bridge v2 dataset.